 We concluded 256 cases at final hearing in 2009-10.
-This is an increase of 32 per cent from 2008-09.
-In 2009-10 we saw an increase in the number of cases that were not well founded.
-This means that the final hearing panel concluded that the case was not proven on the facts, the statutory ground (eg misconduct, lack of competence, etc) or that the registrant's fitness to practise was not impaired.
-In many of these cases, the facts of the case were proven but registrants were able to demonstrate that they had developed or changed and were able to practice their profession safely, lawfully and effectively in the future without posing a risk to the public.
+The most widely used outcome was not well founded.
+Panels take careful consideration in determining whether a case has been proven and in many of these cases, registrants were able to demonstrate that they had developed or changed and were able to practice their profession safely, lawfully and effectively in the future with no risk to the public.

-The length of time taken for cases to conclude in 2009-10 has reduced slightly when compared to last year.
-We will continue to work to ensure that cases are managed and listed for hearing in a timely manner and will further review our processes in 2010-11 to ensure that this remains the case.
+We will continue to endeavour to ensure that cases are managed and listed for hearing in a timely manner and will further review our processes in 2010-11 to ensure that this remains the case.